 2. Seek out contrary data and conclusions: Keep an eye on bad reviews and see if they matter to you.
 One hundred good reviews are great but a hundred good reviews and a few bad reviews are better.
 This is your best weapon against the confirmation bias.
 This is perhaps the most important technique in this list as well, if there is data that supports a notion, find data that doesn’t; or at least try to think in that direction.
 You’ll have a much clearer picture of everything.
 And I really mean EVERYTHING.
 In fact, this is at the core of scientific investigation.
 This is how accurate knowledge builds.

 4. Test and Re-test: Consider the following example.
-You are talking with a friend and (s)he is not friendly.
-You wonder why and think that perhaps your friendship is changing or (s)he had a bad day or you said something that was unpleasant.
+You are talking with a friend, and he is not friendly.
+You wonder why and think that perhaps your friendship is changing or he had a bad day, or you said something unpleasant.
 Instead of drawing such conclusions, test and retest.
-Try having a similar conversation again or perhaps ask how their day was.
+Try having a similar conversation again or perhaps ask how his day was.
 Perhaps you are concluding that your boss is cranky on Wednesdays.
 Don’t just test this hypothesis for Wednesdays, test this observation for all days.
 Maybe your boss is always cranky, or it was random crankiness – work stress?
 This is tricky; because, if done wrong, you walk right into the confirmation bias.

 5. Make educated guesses: Look for anchors.
 People ask leading questions that contain information that primes

-6. Avoid misattributions: Sometimes, we get attracted to advertisements based on things unrelated to the respective products.
+6. Avoid misattributions: Sometimes, we get attracted to advertisements based on things unrelated to the advertised products.
 There are images that evoke emotional responses.
 Try to isolate that emotion.
 Its purpose might be to compensate for the lack of useful content or amplify a desirable feature.
-This is closely related to misattribution.
+We often misattribute emotions to a false cause despite the presence of a true cause.
 Let us look at mobile applications.
 Sometimes great restaurants make terrible apps and reviewers rate the app for what it is – an app.
 When you see a low rating, can you analyze if the poor rating is for the food or the app?
 Even though an app sucks, the food can be good but the app warrants a low rating.
 We misattribute this and assume the food is bad.
 Is the food bad because the app sucks?
 No. The food could be brilliant AND the app can suck, the app shouldn’t change the perceived quality of the food.

 7. Have multiple perspectives: You can look at a situation from a different person’s point of view (empathy) or even literally look at something from a different angle.
 In both cases, you will get new information.
 Your opinions could change.
 It’s easier to think from someone else’s perspective than to think from an imaginary perspective.
-For example, flying can be thought of from a pilot’s point of view, or a passenger’s, or the technical assistant’s point of view.
+For example, flying can be thought of from a pilot’s point of view, a passenger’s, or the technical assistant’s perspective.
 But there are so many more vantage points – from a customer care’s point of view, a flying bird’s point of view, an alien’s point of view.
-The thing is that you don’t have to know how someone else thinks, your brain will conjure approximations and assumptions that change your perspective regardless of it being useful, and that is important.
+The thing is that you don’t have to know how someone else thinks.
+Your brain will conjure approximations and assumptions that change your perspective regardless of it being useful, and that is important.

-8. Assume you don’t know what you don’t know: In many situations, it is not possible to understand the clockwork that leads to a phenomenon.
+8. Assume you don’t know what you don’t know: In many situations, it is impossible to understand the clockwork that leads to a phenomenon.
 Let go of assumptions.
-Accept that there are factors at play that could be beyond your comprehension.
-The
+Accept that there are factors at play that could be beyond your comprehension – The

 The benefits of overcoming cognitive biases and thinking errors

-Longer answer – Humans have advanced, technologically and socially, largely due to the pre-frontal cortex and the frontal lobe which are implicated in executive functions (Siddiqui, et al. 2008).
-That is, decision making, planning, problem-solving, complex analysis of situations, etc. Cognitive biases interfere with these functions.
+Longer answer – Humans have advanced, technologically & socially, largely due to the pre-frontal cortex and the frontal lobe, which are implicated in executive functions.
+Executive functions guide decision making, planning, problem-solving, complex analysis of situations, etc. Cognitive biases interfere with these functions.
+For example, experts can fail to see good, novel solutions to problems or people could feel their superiors at work perform poorly.
 By bringing these errors into awareness and mitigating them, you will process and understand the information around you better.
-You will know how to undertake better decisions in stressful and relaxed situations alike.
-You will shop better, you will manage your resources better and you will have healthier conversations with lesser misunderstanding.
-Personal, workplace and social interactions will significantly improve as you will
+Simply by acknowledging the Survivorship bias, you can avoid bad productivity advice and shield yourself from bad success stories.
+You will know how to make better decisions in stressful and relaxed situations alike.
+You will shop better, manage your resources better, and have healthier conversations with lesser misunderstanding.
+Personal, professional, and social interactions will significantly improve as you will

 Did you like this article?
 If yes, you will love this book- The art of thinking clearly.
 It’s written by the guy in the video above.